Orso2p2n/godot-static-database/README.md

 # ResDB - Godot Static Database

-**Godot Static Database** is a Godot addon that adds a panel with which you can automatically create a static script that hold references to all the resources in a specified folder.
+**ResDB** is a Godot addon that adds a panel with which you can automatically create a static script that holds references to all the resources in a specified folder.

 It works both with C# and GDScript.